ODA Spending

 The US’ main global health priorities are controlling the HIV/AIDS epidemic, fighting infectious diseases, and preventing child and maternal deaths: US global health spending for FY2023 includes US$4.4 billion for PEPFAR, as well as funding for SRHR, HIV/AIDS, malaria, tuberculosis, MNCH, and nutrition.
 According to the Kaiser Family Foundation, funding from the US accounted for 73% of international assistance to HIV from donor governments in 2021.
 The PEPFAR, which covers bilateral funding for HIV/AIDS and TB programs, as well as US contributions to the Global Fund and UNAIDS, channels about two-thirds of all US funding for global health.
 The US is also the largest funder of global initiatives to combat malaria.
 The US’ efforts against malaria are achieved primarily through PMI, an interagency initiative led by USAID.
 In FY2023, US bilateral malaria funding amounted to US$795 million.
 The Biden administration’s FY2024 budget proposes to reduce this funding down to US$780 million.
 In October 2021, PMI released a five-year End Malaria Faster strategy for 14 African countries, following the WHO’s approval of a groundbreaking malaria vaccine.

-COVID-19 emerged as a focus of the USODA: In March 2021, Biden signed the American Rescue Plan into law, which included US$11 billion for the global COVID-19 response.
-US$3.5 billion was allocated to the Global Fund and US$5.2 billion to USAID.
+Global health emerged as a focus of the US’ ODA following the COVID-19 pandemic: In 2021, Biden allocated US$3.5 billion to the Global Fund and US$5.2 billion to USAID.
 Biden also launched a National Security Council Directorate on Global Health Security and Biodefense.
-Under Biden, the US joined COVAX to provide vaccines globally with an initial pledge of US$2 billion in February 2021 and a promised pledge of an additional US$2 billion.
-In July 2021, the Biden Administration released a US COVID-19 Global Response and Recovery Framework, setting forth the following five objectives to end the pandemic, mitigate its negative impacts, and strengthen future pandemic preparedness:
+In July 2021, the Biden administration released a US COVID-19 Global Response and Recovery Framework to end the pandemic, mitigate its negative impacts, and strengthen future pandemic preparedness.

-The focus on efforts to counter COVID-19 was reinforced by USAID Administrator Samantha Power in a global health policy speech in April 2023, in which she outlined her three-point strategy for turning the tide on global public health.
+In a global health policy speech in April 2023, USAID outlined a three-point strategy for turning the tide on global public health.
 The three focus areas include: managing COVID-19 as an endemic disease, building up global capacity to address potential future pandemics, and investing in primary healthcare workers across the globe.
+Biden’s FY2025 budget requested US$20 million for a global health workers’ initiative, which is US$10 million more than FY2024 enacted levels.

-A significant focus of US health ODA is support for MNCH: US$910 million went toward MNCH in the enacted FY2023 budget, much of which is allocated through USAID.
+A significant focus of US health ODA is support for MNCH: In FY2024, US$915 million went toward MNCH, much of which is allocated through USAID.
+The FY2025 request is for US$940 million.
 Despite the US’ policy emphasis on MNCH, family planning is a contentious issue in the US, particularly under Republican administrations.
-Since assuming office, the Biden Administration repealed two policies reinstituted under the Trump Administration that restrict US funding for SRHR programming: the Kemp-Kasten Amendment and the Mexico City Policy.
-The Kemp-Kasten Amendment withholds all US funding to UNFPA.
-The Mexico City Policy, also known as the ‘global gag rule’, blocks US global health funding for both non- US NGOs directly involved in abortion services or abortion rights advocacy as well as for those who fund or support other groups that provide or discuss abortion.
-President Biden’s FY2023 family planning budget was US$608 million , staying steady from FY2022.
+The Biden Administration repealed two policies reinstituted under the first Trump administration that restrict US funding for SRHR programming: the Kemp-Kasten Amendment and the Mexico City Policy.
+The Kemp-Kasten Amendment withheld all US funding to UNFPA.
+The Mexico City Policy, also known as the ‘global gag rule’, blocked US global health funding for both non- US NGOs directly involved in abortion services or abortion rights advocacy and for those who fund or support other groups that provide or discuss abortion.
+Family planning funding has remained level from FY2023 through FY2024 at US$608 million.
+Biden’s FY2025 budget request asks for US$623 million for family planning.

 To meet these objectives, the USAID strategy outlined the following priorities: